albar965/littlenavmap-manual/en/APPROACHES.md

 **The top of descent point calculation does not consider altitude restrictions in procedures.**

+### Special Leg Types {#procedures-leg-types}

+All procedure leg types \(`Track to Fix`, `Initial Fix` and more\) that are shown in *Little Navmap* are based on the ARINC 424 path terminator concept.
+A deeper knowledge of these leg types is not important for the simulator pilot with the exception of two types that are added by *Little Navmap*.

+* `Start of Procedure`: This leg is added if a procedure does not start with an initial fix but rather with a course, heading or track to a fix.
+It indicates the first position of the procedure and is not related to a fix.
+* `Proceed to Runway` in a SID: The first leg of a SID to indicate the start position on the runway.
+The program might fall back to the airport center if the runway could not be found.
+The altitude restriction indicates the elevation of the runway.
+* `Proceed to Runway` in an approach: This leg is added to an approach procedure to show the course line from a missed approach point \(MAP\) to the runway end.
+It is added if an approach does not end with a runway fix and has an altitude restriction 50 feet above the threshold.

 ### Fix Types in a Procedure {#procedures-fix-types}

 * **Waypoints:** Terminal waypoints or radio navaids.
 Some are marked as `flyover` in the approach table.